omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

         - search for workouts mat fraser has done
         - filter for workouts whose workout instances have users of xx name
                 - maybe this is a subquery?
-- Create a user homepage
+- Create a user homepage (accounts/profile/)
-- Create user accounts and login page
 - Combine Create Movement and Update Workout buttons into a popup:
         -on create movement button click open a popup to add movement. on save click run three functions:
                 -save movement